 Surgery to remove part of the bowel is a major operation and there are certain risks known to be associated with it.
 These include the risks of surgery in general, the risks particularly associated with bowel surgery and the risks of anaesthetic described in more detail over the page.

 The general risks of surgery include problems with the wound (for example, infection), breathing (for example, chest infection), heart (for example, abnormal rhythm or occasionally a heart attack), blood clots (for example, in the legs or occasionally in the lung) or kidney function (for example, kidney failure).

-Those specifically related to anterior resection include problems with the seal where the bowel has been joined ('anastomotic leak'), a transient blockage of the bowel, bleeding or infection in the abdominal cavity.
+Those specifically related to colectomy include problems with the seal where the bowel has been joined (for example, 'anastomotic leak'), a transient blockage of the bowel, bleeding or infection in the abdominal cavity.
 Rarely, further surgery is required to put right such complications.

-If there is a leak from the bowel join (anastomotic leak) then surgery is often requires and this usually requires a stoma to be created; this is a serious complication but the risk is low, of the order of 5-7%.
+If there is a leak from the bowel join (anastomotic leak) surgery is often required and this usually requires a stoma to be created; this is a serious complication but the risk is low, or the order of 5-7%.

-Sometimes during the operation it becomes apparent that the disease is more complicated than was anticipated: the type of surgery may need to be altered to achieve the desired result.
-This may mean removing more bowel or part of a nearby organ (for example, small intestine, bladder or ovary).
+Sometimes during the operation it becomes apparent that the disease is more complicated than was anticipated; the type of surgery may need to be altered to take this into account.
+This may mean removing more bowel or part of a nearby organ (for example small intestine, bladder or ovary).
 The consent form you sign will include this possibility.

-If there is any part of you which specifically do not wish to be removed then this must be written clearly on the consent form before signing.
-As explained earlier there may be a need for a stoma and this is usually predictable in advance.
-Rarely however, we may decide during the operation that a stoma is required and there is a remote risk this could be permanent.
+If there is any part of you which you specifically do not wish to be removed then this must be written clearly on the consent form before signing.